Mark Manager

 You see, as a project manager at Bizco, I'm responsible for every facet of a project, from customer relations to team management.
 And that used to mean long days, late nights... and pizza.

 Then we launched TrackerSuite.Net.
-The best part was that it was almost instantly available, Carlos and his IT staff simply installed it on Bizco's server, configured it, and then sent a "Welcome" email to everyone, with a link to the TrackerSuite.Net homepage.
+Carlos Computer and his IT staff simply installed it on Bizco's server, configured it, and then sent a "Welcome" email to everyone, with a link to the TrackerSuite.Net homepage.
 That was it!
-I logged in through the Web and got started right away importing some of my Microsoft Project files into TrackerSuite.Net.
+I logged in through the Web, using software configured for my project manager responsibilities.
+I started off importing some of my Microsoft Project files into TrackerSuite.Net.

-TrackerSuite.Net saves me time and effort (and appetite!).
+TrackerSuite.Net saves me (and Bizco's Project Management Office) a lot of time and effort.
 It automates most of my routine duties as a project manager and has vastly simplified our project job costing process, allowing me to focus on leading projects, not managing processes.
 I may even start enjoying pizza again.

 The modules that have helped me most are:

 Project Tracker.Net - As a project manager, I need to manage schedules, people and resources for multiple projects.
-With Project Tracker.Net, I define the project and review resource availability.
+With Project Tracker.Net, I get an easy to use project management solution that allows me to define the project and review resource availability.
 I assign tasks, create status reports and manage project documents.
 Because Project Tracker.Net integrates with my Microsoft Outlook, I can drag emails directly into the Project Tracker.Net documents folder.

-The feature that my team and I enjoy most are the project homepages, which gives all of us a central location to collaborate on projects.
+The feature that my team and I enjoy most are the project homepages, which gives all of us a central location to collaborate on projects especially our engineering projects.
+Project Tracker.Net also lends itself well to Agile project management methodologies.

 Personnel Tracker.Net - Personnel Tracker.Net gives me a Web accessible employee directory, which allows me to easily get in touch with anyone I need to, even if I'm working out of the office.
 Personnel Tracker.Net also provides a comprehensive employee catalog, including their skills and training, which helps me to quickly and easily build effective project teams.
-The integration of Personnel Tracker.Net and Project Tracker.Net also allows us to utilize a Resource Breakdown Structure for planning, estimating and managing project work.
+The integration of Personnel Tracker.Net and our easy to use project management system, Project Tracker.Net, also allows us to utilize a Resource Breakdown Structure for planning, estimating and managing project work.

 Time Tracker.Net - I need to know how my project team members are managing their time.
-With these Web timesheets, I can see how much time they're charging to project tasks, as well as ETC.
+With these Web timesheets, I can see how much time they're charging to project tasks, as well as Estimated Time to Complete.

-Purchase Tracker.Net - It's great having a simple way of managing the purchase requests that come across my desk.
-With Purchase Tracker, I can quickly review any purchase order for my projects, and approve or disapprove them with a click.
+Purchase Tracker.Net - It's great having a simple way of managing the purchase requests that come across my desk as a project manager.
+With Purchase Tracker, I can quickly review any purchase order for the projects in our easy to use project management database, and approve or disapprove them with a click.
 There's a world of difference between this and the old paper routing systems we used to have.